 Mema Vaklinova, Manhattan Borough Arts Coordinator

-The 3rd annual Manhattan Borough Arts Festival 2017 continues the exciting opportunity to answer Chancellor Fariña's call to celebrate the unique voices and expression of our incredibly talented student artists!
+The 3rd annual Manhattan Borough Arts Festival 2017 continued the exciting opportunity to answer Chancellor Fariña's call to celebrate the unique voices and expression of our incredibly talented student artists!

-Visual Arts Exhibition: June 5-11th, Museum of Modern Art
+The Visual Arts Exhibition was held on June 5-11th at the Museum of Modern Art

-Performing Arts Showcase: June 6, 2017, Harlem's World Famous Apollo Theater
+The Performing Arts Showcase was held on June 6, 2017 at Harlem's World Famous Apollo Theater

 Click here view a short video of the 2016 Manhattan Borough Arts Festival